M4shl3/Mac-Triage/README.md

 ## 📂 Output Structure

-After execution, the tool will generate:
+After execution, the output structure will be something like this:

 ```
 📁 [Hostname_YMD_HMS].zip/